r-neal-kelly/nkr/README.md

 # nkr
-A 64 and 32 bit C++20 library providing powerfully generic types, versatile traits and interfaces, and a set of comprehensive test suites.
+A static 64 and 32 bit C++20 library providing powerfully generic types, versatile traits and interfaces, and a set of comprehensive test suites.
 Currently for Windows, with future plans to expand to Linux.

 ### Rationale
 After wrapping up development on mods and libraries for [Skyrim](https://www.nexusmods.com/skyrimspecialedition/users/myaccount?tab=files), I began looking for a project to improve my skills, learn something new, and amplify my portfolio.
 After following up on a couple of suggestions online and in conjunction with my previous experience working on the Skyrim game engine, I eventually settled on developing a modern C++20 library with some very deliberate goals: